magicsword-io/bootloaders/bootloaders.io/content/_index.md

 {{< column "mt-4">}}

-# Bootkits.io
+# Bootloaders.io
-Bootkits.io is a curated list of known malicious bootkits for various operating systems.
-The project aims to assist security professionals in staying informed and mitigating potential threats associated with bootkits.
+bootloaders.io is a curated list of known malicious bootloaders for various operating systems.
+The project aims to assist security professionals in staying informed and mitigating potential threats associated with bootloaders.

 {{< tip "warning" >}}
-Feel free to open a [PR](https://github.com/bootkits-io/bootkits/pulls), raise an [issue](https://github.com/bootkits-io/bootkits/issues/new/choose "Open a Github Issue"), or suggest new bootkit(s) to be added.
+Feel free to open a [PR](https://github.com/magicsword-io/bootloaders/pulls), raise an [issue](https://github.com/magicsword-io/bootloaders/issues/new/choose "Open a Github Issue"), or suggest new bootkit(s) to be added.
 {{< /tip >}}

 {{< tip >}}
-You can also access the malicious bootkit list via **API** using [CSV](api/bootkits.csv) or [JSON](api/bootkits.json).
-For users of security monitoring tools, check out the pre-built [configurations](https://github.com/bootkits-io/bootkits/blob/main/detections/configs).
-We also provide [Sigma rules](https://github.com/bootkits-io/bootkits/blob/main/detections/sigma) for SIEMs.
+You can also access the malicious bootkit list via **API** using [CSV](api/bootloaders.csv) or [JSON](api/bootloaders.json).
+For users of security monitoring tools, check out the pre-built [configurations](https://github.com/magicsword-io/bootloaders/blob/main/detections/configs).
+We also provide [Sigma rules](https://github.com/magicsword-io/bootloaders/blob/main/detections/sigma) for SIEMs.
 {{< /tip >}}

 {{< /column >}}